 This project covers experimentally a part of the concepts on epigenetic regulation of neural stem cells we have put forward in a recent article published in a highly accessed article in Molecular Neurodegeneration, a Journal dedicated to all aspects of neurodegeneration research at the molecular and cellular levels.
 This article is open access and can be found at:

-In 2014, Erik Betzig, Stefan W. Hell and W. E. Moerner received the the Nobel Prize in Chemistry 2014 for the development of super-resolution fluorescence microscopy.
+In 2014, Erik Betzig, Stefan W. Hell, and W. E. Moerner received the Nobel Prize in Chemistry 2014 for the development of super-resolution fluorescence microscopy.
 This is a group of techniques developed to overcome the long-standing limitation imposed by light's diffraction limit.
 Before this development diffraction limit prevented light microscopy from being used to unveil details of cellular structure and function.
 In Neuroscience, the imaging of the synapse physical location represented by dendritic spines is affected by this limitation.
-We have recently described a method to apply Structured Illumination Microscopy (SIM), a super-resolution technique, to the detailed imaging of dendritic spined.
+We have recently described a method to apply Structured Illumination Microscopy (SIM), a super-resolution technique, to the detailed imaging of dendritic spines.
 The article, published in the video journal The Journal of Visualized Experiment (JoVE) is available here:

 On May 22, 2014, I received the Top Paper Prize 2014, awarded by the Dutch Neurofederation.
 The award ceremony took place during the 2014 EndoNeuroPsycho Meeting in Lunteren.
 After accepting the prize in the name of all the paper's authors, I gave a plenary lecture discussing the main findings of the paper.